India, Pune - KEI: Symbiosis International University

 Symbiosis International University is one of India’s leading educational institutions.
+The institute was founded in 1974.
 There are over 45,000 students represented by over 60 different nationalities.
 The university has 17 colleges, centers, museums, and schools.
 The teaching system is based on the British model that uses syllabi, lectures, discussions, and sometimes hands-on teaching styles.

 All classes are held at the University, allowing KEI students to take courses with Indian students.
-Courses are 4 credits each, and students can enroll in up to 5 courses per semester.
+Courses are 4 credits each, and students can enroll in up to 5 courses per semester for a total of 20 credits.
+Students are required to take the course, Comprehending India: The Living Past, and are recommending to take Hindi Language.
+A wide range of subjects are available.
 Internships are 3 to 6 credits and require a two-month extension at the end of the semester.